 But note that all of the work here is being done by knowledge of the meaning of the sentence.
 Since the mere inward tokening of a sentence-form does not constitute thinking the thought it conventionally expresses, Immediate identification of the phenomenal properties of the sentence-image does not constitute Immediate knowledge that one is thinking that thought.
 It is only in grasping what the sentence means that one knows what thought one is thinking.
 But grasping what the sentence means entails thinking the thought it expresses (one thinks, e.g.: the sentence 'snow is cold' means that snow is cold).
 And if such knowledge is to be Immediate, the thought must be known Immediately, as well.
-(Conscious introspection of the phonological/orthographic imagery alone could not deliver Immediate knowledge of the meaning of the sentence.
+(Conscious introspection of the sentence.
 So if conscious introspection delivers such knowledge, it must be in virtue of conscious introspective identification of the relevant thoughts.)
-But if this does not simply presuppose the ability to do what the account is supposed to explain, it requires still further inward utterances and content-identifications.
-Hence, the account is either circular or viciously regressive.
+But if this does not simply presuppose the ability to do what the account is either circular or viciously regressive.

 A subtler objection along these lines would claim that introspective knowledge by acquaintance that a thought is the thought that p is like perceptual knowledge by acquaintance that an apple is rotten.
 Rottenness need not be a distinctive perceivable property in order for an apple to be perceived to have it.
 To perceive that an apple is rotten is to believe that it is rotten on the basis of its appearing in ways (brown, wrinkled, pulpy, malodorous, ...) it would not appear unless it were rotten.
-In general, perceiving that O is F may be either direct (i.e., based on its appearing F in circumstances under which it would not appear F unless it were F) or indirect (i.e., based on its appearing G(H, I, ...) (d F) in circumstances under which it would not appear G(H, I, ...) unless it were F).
+In general, perceiving that O is F may be either direct (i.e., based on its appearing F in circumstances under which it would not appear F unless it were F) or indirect (i.e., based on its appearing $G(H, I, ...) (\neq F)$ in circumstances under which it would not appear appear G(H, I, ...) unless it were F).
 Properties that are not directly perceivable (including those that are not perceivable at all) may nonetheless be indirectly perceivable; and those that are not directly perceivable may be thought of as manifesting themselves in those that are.